 I also didn't add the crushed red pepper but put it on the table for anyone who cared for it, and it turned out to be only me and my wife.

 This recipe takes a total of 30 minutes to prepare, so it's great for a weeknight meal or any time you need to put something together in a hurry.

 Using sausage instead of ground meat saves time because the sausage is already fully seasoned.
 Chef Mark uses the shredded cheese in the dish to give it a salty, creamy finish.

 Pasta cooking tip - Mark says, "I always save the pasta water for thickening sauces.
 It should be a little cloudy from the starch".

 I like to add a little of the pasta water to my sauces too to help the sauce stick to the pasta.

-Orecchio is the Italian word for ear and the suffix etto means small so translated, orecchietta means small ear because someone thought that's what these small pasta from southern Italy look like.
+Orecchio is the Italian word for ear and the suffix "etto" means small so translated, orecchiette means small ear because someone thought that's what this small pasta from southern Italy look like.